A Unified Framework for Diffusion Model Unlearning with f-Divergence: Concept Erasing with -Divergence

-Previous work solved \eqref{eq:obj_fcn_ablating_f_div} when the chosen $f$-divergence is the KL by using the fact that the KL divergence between Gaussian distributions leads to the MSE between their means.
+Previous work solved \eqref{eq:obj_fcn_ablating_f_div} when the $f$-divergence is the KL by using the fact that the KL divergence between Gaussian distributions leads to the MSE between their means.
 In this paper, we extend this solution to any $f$-divergence.
-In particular, it is possible to express $D_f(P||Q)$, and thus \eqref{eq:obj_fcn_ablating_f_div}, in closed-form when $P$ and $Q$ are Gaussian, for a subset of divergences.
-In the following, we provide three examples: Jeffreys divergence, squared Hellinger distance, and Pearson $\chi^2$ divergence.
-It is possible to extend this approach to an entire class of $f$-divergences, referred to as $\alpha$-divergences \cite{amari1985differential, sourla2024analyzing}.
+It is possible to express $D_f(P||Q)$, and thus \eqref{eq:obj_fcn_ablating_f_div}, in closed-form when $P$ and $Q$ are Gaussian, for a subset of divergences.
+In particular, three examples of these divergences are: Jeffreys divergence, squared Hellinger distance, and Pearson $\chi^2$ divergence.
+More generally, we broaden this approach to a sub-family of $f$-divergences, referred to as $\alpha$-divergences \citep{amari1985differential, sourla2024analyzing} in Appendix \ref{subsubsec:appendix_closed_forms}.
 We defer to Appendix \ref{subsubsec:appendix_closed_forms} for the calculations.

-\textbf{Jeffreys divergence}: Jeffreys divergence between two probability distributions $P$ and $Q$ is defined as $D_J(P||Q) = D_{KL}(P||Q) + D_{KL}(Q||P)$.
+\textbf{Jeffreys divergence}: The Jeffreys divergence between two probability distributions $P$ and $Q$ is defined as $D_J(P||Q) = D_{KL}(P||Q) + D_{KL}(Q||P)$.
 The objective function is reported in Appendix \ref{subsubsec:appendix_closed_forms}.

-\textbf{Squared Hellinger distance}: Squared Hellinger distance between two probability distributions $P$ and $Q$ can be expressed in terms of the Bhattacharyya coefficient ($BC(P,Q)$) as $H^2(P,Q) = 1 - BC(P,Q)$.
-The objective function based on squared Hellinger distance reads as
+\textbf{Squared Hellinger distance}: The squared Hellinger distance (denoted as H$^2$ in short) between two probability distributions $P$ and $Q$ can be expressed in terms of the Bhattacharyya coefficient ($BC(P,Q)$) as $H^2(P,Q) = 1 - BC(P,Q)$.
+The objective function based on squared Hellinger distance (referred to as $\mathcal{J}_{H}(\hat{\Phi})$) reads as